grahamblackman/prev_secondary_psychosis_meta/README.md

 Analysis code and results for the study

-# How common are secondary cause of psychosis: A meta-analysis of prevalence
+# Secondary causes of psychosis: A systematic review and meta-analysis

 <p align="center">
 	<a href="https://en.wikipedia.org/wiki/R_(programming_language)"><img